Gornova/CryptoRl2/README.md

 http://randomtower.blogspot.it/

-CryptoRl 2 is a cave-dungeon roguelike based on Crypto setting [1], setting in a dark underterrain world full of monsters.
+CryptoRl 2 is a cave-dungeon roguelike based on Crypto setting, setting in a dark underterrain world full of monsters.
 You are an elf and you awake in an unknown cave and you have to return you your home, Kelmera.